Note

 /app #

 Running as root inside a container is discouraged.
-If the container is ever compromised, the attacker would immediately have elevated privileges within the container.
+If the container is compromised, the attacker would immediately have elevated privileges within the container.
 A simple safeguard is to create a dedicated non-root user and run the application as that user instead.

 We can update the runner stage of our Dockerfile to create a non-root user called demo.
 We will also add commands to give that user ownership and execution rights on the main.py file.
 Finally, the USER command will switch to the demo user before executing the script.